 Hypothyroidism can cause serious complications if left untreated.
 Fortunately, it can be easily diagnosed with blood tests that measure levels of thyroid-stimulating hormone (TSH) and the thyroid hormone thyroxine (T4).
-Your doctor may also want to test for antithyroid antibodies and check your cholesterol levels.
-Based on these test results, the doctor will decide whether to prescribe medication or simply have you get lab tests every 6 - 12 months.
+Your health care provider may also want to test for antithyroid antibodies and check your cholesterol levels.
+Based on these test results, the provider will decide whether to prescribe medication or simply have you get lab tests every 6 to 12 months.

-The thyroid is a small, butterfly-shaped gland located in the front of the neck that produces hormones, notably thyroxine (T4) and triiodothyronine (T3), which stimulate vital processes in every part of the body.
+The thyroid is a small, butterfly-shaped gland located in the front of the neck.
+The thyroid gland produces hormones, notably thyroxine (T4) and triiodothyronine (T3), which stimulate vital processes in every part of the body.
 These thyroid hormones have a major impact on the following functions:

 The regulation of thyroid function is a complex process.
-It involves four hormones and iodine.
+It involves 4 hormones and iodine.

 Thyroid Hormones.
 Four hormones are critical in the regulation of thyroid function:

 Hypothyroidism occurs when thyroxine (T4) levels drop so low that body processes begin to slow down.
-Hypothyroidism was first diagnosed in the late nineteenth century when doctors observed that surgical removal of the thyroid gland resulted in the swelling of the hands, face, feet, and tissues around the eyes.
+Hypothyroidism was first diagnosed in the late 19th century, when doctors observed that surgical removal of the thyroid gland resulted in swelling of the hands, face, feet, and the tissues around the eyes.
 They named this syndrome myxedema and correctly concluded that it was due to the absence of thyroid hormones, which are normally produced by the thyroid gland.
 Hypothyroidism is usually progressive and irreversible.
-Treatment, however, is nearly always completely successful and allows a patient to live a fully normal life.
+Treatment, however, is nearly always completely successful and allows a person to live a fully normal life.

-Hypothyroidism is separated into either overt or subclinical disease.
-That diagnosis is determined on the basis of the TSH laboratory blood tests.
+Hypothyroidism is classified as either overt or subclinical disease.
+That diagnosis is determined on the basis of the TSH laboratory blood tests:

-Subclinical, or mild, hypothyroidism (mildly underactive thyroid), also called early-stage hypothyroidism, is a condition in which thyrotropin (TSH) levels have started to increase in response to an early decline in T4 levels in the thyroid.
+Subclinical hypothyroidism (mildly underactive thyroid) is a condition in which thyrotropin (TSH) levels have started to increase in response to an early decline in T4 levels in the thyroid.
 However, blood tests for T4 are still normal.
-The patient may have mild symptoms (usually slight fatigue) or none at all.
-Mildly underactive thyroid is very common (affecting about 10 million Americans) and is a topic of considerable debate among doctors because it is not clear how to manage this condition.
+The person may have mild symptoms (usually slight fatigue) or none at all.
+Mildly underactive thyroid is very common (affecting about 10 million Americans) and is a topic of considerable debate among health care providers because it is not clear how to manage this condition.